Shanik Berman

-Shanik Martin Goodman de Berman (born Anita Janeth Shanik Esther Martin Goodman; April 11, 1959) is a Mexican journalist, writer and tv host.
+Shanik Martin Goodman de Berman (born Anita Janeth Martin Goodman; April 11, 1959) is a Mexican journalist, writer and tv host.
 She was born in Mexico City to Jewish immigrant parents from Czechoslovakia (now Slovakia) who immigrated after surviving the Second World War.
 She has studied Literature and Languages in Mexico, Paris and the United States.

 Berman became a showbiz reporter since and has since then become one of the icons of Showbiz Journalism in Mexico.
 Her staple show Intimamente Shanik was a pioneer in Mexican Television in handling previously censored subjects such as sex, divorces, infidelity, etc.